xephora/Threat-Remediation-Scripts/Threat-Track/CS_INSTALLER/readme.md

 cmd /c start /min "" powershell -ExecutionPolicy Bypass -WindowStyle Hidden -E <base64EncodedPayload>
 ```

-I have observed two scenarios of how the payload payload is executed.
+I have observed two scenarios of how the base64 payload is executed.

 1. A descrmable function exists to reconstructs base64 payload.